 (Just a note: it makes a TON of salad so be prepared to serve it to a large group or size it down to fit your needs.)

 Asian Noodle Salad

-- 1 packages linguine noodles, cooked, rinsed, and cooled
+- 1 package linguine noodles, cooked, rinsed, and cooled

-- 1 orange bell pepper, sliced thin (if available)
+- 1 medium orange bell pepper, sliced thin (if available)